base10/pomodori/doc/notes.md

 - Next: Try to get a local version of workflow installed
 - Workflow again has not worked out.
 Looking at micromachine
     - See issue-11-micromachine branch

+## 2013-10-11

+- MicroMachine seems to be fitting the bill